 And the first step is creating an online course funnel diagram.

-Now, one mistake that a lot of people make when first starting out and creating the funnel themselves is trying to get too complex too quickly.
+Now, one mistake that a lot of people make when they first create their funnel, is they try to get too complex too quickly.

 Let me show you an example.

-This is the funnel you should aspire to create when selling online courses.
+This is the funnel you should definitely aspire to create when selling online courses.

-But it’s the wrong funnel for just starting out.
+But this is the wrong funnel for just starting out.

-Building an online course funnel like this can take as much as several months to complete.
+Because building an online course funnel like this can take as much as several months to complete and launch.

-That’s why we recommend starting with a simpler funnel like the one discussed in the previous section.
+That’s why I recommend starting with a simpler funnel like this one.

 In the end, then, simplicity is the way to go when first building your funnel.

-As such, I’ll be looking more closely at the simpler funnel design as we go through the 5 steps of building a high-converting online course sales funnel.
+As such, I’ll be looking more closely at the simpler funnel diagram as we go through the 3 steps of building a high-converting online course sales funnel.

 Now, let’s get to it.

-The first step of automating your online course sales through a funnel is by developing your funnel foundation.
+The first step to automate your online course sales through a funnel is by developing your funnel foundation.

-Let’s take a closer look at how to create each and a few tips to help you keep prospects flowing through your funnel.
+Let’s take a closer look at how to create each key ingredient of your funnel and a few tips to help you keep prospects flowing through your funnel.